Water quality is crucial to biodiversity and life on our planet, so understanding the principal water indicators and their parameters is key.

 - pH scale

 What causes the pH level in the water to change?
-Factors include acid rain, automobile pollution, agricultural runoff, spills due to accidents, overflows from sewers and other pollutants.
-Major changes to pH scales can have damaging impacts on fish and aquatic life, so it is another key water quality indicator.
+Factors include acid rain, automobile pollution, agricultural runoff, spills due to accidents, overflows from sewers, and other pollutants.
+Major changes to pH scales can have damaging impacts on water, fish, and aquatic life, so it is another key water quality indicator.

 The time of year is another factor, with temperatures varying according to the seasons.

-In the past, monitoring and analyzing the main parameters of water quality depended upon manual data systems.
-These systems were slow and made it difficult to identify problems and take appropriate action.
+In the past, monitoring and analyzing the main parameters of water quality depended upon manual sample data systems.
+These systems were slow and made it difficult to identify problems and take appropriate methods of action.

-Furthermore, data can be collected from multiple locations and brought together in a single place.
+Furthermore, data can be collected from multiple bodies of water and brought together in a single place.
 This enables you to be proactive in water pollution management by measuring the impact of environmental projects as well as monitoring compliance with international regulations.

 As technology continues to evolve, the future of water quality monitoring holds promising possibilities.
 The integration of artificial intelligence, machine learning, and big data analytics could provide more accurate predictions of water quality trends, enabling proactive decision-making to safeguard aquatic ecosystems and human health.